-- I also possess excellent skills and experience in such aspects as project management, organisational management and supervision, financial management, fundraising and donor relations, proposal and report writing, monitoring and evaluation
+- I also possess excellent administrative skills and experience in such aspects as project management, organisational management and supervision, financial management, fundraising and donor relations, proposal and report writing, monitoring and evaluation

 - My other attributes include being able to accomplish tasks efficiently and decisively, dependable team player and team leader, ability to communicate cohesively at all levels using various strategies, highly creative, innovative and visionary, ambitious and goal driven but always willing to learn more.